 An almond shortbread crust and soft date caramel filling is topped with a rich chocolate ganache and finished with walnuts in this chocolate tart.

-A sturdy cookie-like crust made from almond flour and coconut oil is filled with a walnut studded caramel date paste and topped with a silky raw cacao ganache.
+A sturdy cookie-like crust made from almond flour is filled with a walnut studded caramel date paste and topped with a silky chocolate ganache.

 - 250g /2 cups almond flour